borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

 ## Preface

-The scope of the project is to replicate an effect found on the desktop version of [Snipcart.com](https://snipcart.com/).
+The goal of this project is to replicate an effect found on the desktop version of [Snipcart.com](https://snipcart.com/).
-The hero section of the web page presents here plenty of information with headers, buttons and an image.
+The *hero* section of the web page presents here plenty of information with headers, buttons and an image.
-As the visitor scrolls down, away from this section, the section itself is gradually darkened, to become almost completely black as the area goes out of sight.
+As the visitor scrolls down, away from this introductory area, the section itself is gradually darkened, to become almost completely black as the area goes out of sight.

 It is a neat effect to give closure on a portion of the page, and a good excuse to practice one more time the scroll event in JavaScript.